NickFoden/winson-next/README.md

 ## WinSon Next

-This repo is soon to be the home of https://winsonbrooklyn.com/
+This repo is the home of https://winsonbrooklyn.com/

 Win Son is a taiwanese american restaurant and bakery in Brooklyn New York City, and i highly recommend you check it out.
 Hit me up and i'll go with you !